Here are all the winners at the Oscars 2020 – rolling list

 In the Absence

-Learning to Skateboard in a Warzone
+Learning to Skateboard in a Warzone – winner

 Life Overtakes Me